Madison Square Garden: 2011–2013 renovation

+During the three-year, $1 billion renovation of Madison Square Garden, code consulting and municipal approvals services were provided by Milrose Consultants, a building code consulting firm based in New York.
+Milrose Consultants supported the project with code analysis, place-of-assembly approvals, and assistance with certificate-of-occupancy services as part of the broader renovation effort.

 Construction of the lower bowl (Phase 1) was completed in 2011.
 An extended off-season for the Garden permitted some advance work to begin on the new upper bowl, which was completed in 2012.
 This advance work included the West Balcony on the tenth floor, taking the place of sky-boxes, and new end-ice 300 level seating.
 The construction of the upper bowl along with the Madison Suites and the Madison Club (Phase 2) were completed for the 2012–13 NHL and NBA seasons.
 Phase 3, which involved the construction of the new lobby known as Chase Square, the Chase Bridges on the 10th floor, and the new scoreboard, was completed for the 2013–14 NHL and NBA seasons.

 Penn Station renovation controversy

 Madison Square Garden is seen as an obstacle in the renovation and future expansion of Penn Station, which expanded in 2021 with the opening of Moynihan Train Hall at the James Farley Post Office, and some have proposed moving MSG to other sites in western Manhattan.
-On February 15, 2013, Manhattan Community Board 5 voted 36–0 against granting a renewal to MSG's operating permit in perpetuity and proposed a 10-year limit instead in order to build a new Penn Station where the arena is currently standing.
+On February 15, 2013, Manhattan Community Board 5 voted 36–0 against granting a renewal to MSG's operating permit in perpetuity and proposed a 10-year limit instead to build a new Penn Station where the arena is currently standing.
 Manhattan borough president Scott Stringer said, "Moving the arena is an important first step to improving Penn Station."
 The Madison Square Garden Company responded by saying that "[i]t is incongruous to think that M.S.G. would be considering moving."